How to Get Assisted Living Financial Assistance: Expert Guide for Families

 - Asset documentation (bank statements, investment accounts, property deeds)

-- Medical records supporting care needs
+- Medical records documenting your care needs

 Veterans Aid & Attendance benefits